-Protect and enhance forest land for forest uses.
-Forest lands are those lands that are used for or suitable for the production of forest products.
+Protect and enhance lands that are used for or suitable for the production of forest products.

-- 1. Use regulations establishing allowable land uses and minimum parcels sizes to prevent fragmentation of forest lands, ensure forest lands are used for forest purposes, and to avoid conflicts between forest lands and adjacent or nearby non-forest uses. - 4.2.
-Enhance forestry on lands designated Commercial Forest Land or Large or Small Woodland by encouraging consolidation of small, inefficient parcels into more efficient ownerships. - 2.3.
-Enhance forestry by encouraging Washington and Oregon to consider grants and loans to secondary processors of forest products under Section 11 of the Scenic Area Act and other economic development programs.
+- Use regulations establishing allowable land uses and minimum parcels sizes to prevent fragmentation of forest lands, ensure forest lands are used for forest purposes, and to avoid conflicts between forest lands and adjacent or nearby nonforest uses. - 2.
+Enhance forestry on lands designated Commercial Forest Land or Large or Small Woodland by encouraging consolidation of small, inefficient parcels into more efficient ownerships. - 3.
 Support programs that provide technical support for landowners and forest operators and tax incentives for continued forest use, and that enhance the competitive capabilities of forests.
 Support programs that encourage forest practices that preserve other natural resources.

-- 1. Those lands that are used for the production of forest products shall be designated as Commercial Forest Land or Large or Small Woodland. - Those lands that are capable of growing 50 cubic feet per acre per year or more of merchantable tree species shall be designated as Commercial Forest Land or Large or Small Woodland. - 3.
-In order to protect forest lands from conflicting uses, those lands that are interspersed among and part of other lands that are used or suitable for forestry shall be designated as Commercial Forest Land or Large or Small Woodland. - 4.
+- 1. Those lands that are used for the production of forest products shall be designated as Commercial Forest Land or Large or Small Woodland. - 2.
+Those lands that are capable of growing 50 cubic feet per acre per year or more of merchantable tree species shall be designated as Commercial Forest Land or Large or Small Woodland. - In order to protect forest lands from conflicting uses, those lands that are interspersed among and part of other lands that are used or suitable for forestry shall be designated as Commercial Forest Land or Large or Small Woodland. - 4.
 Lands that have been committed by development to other uses shall not be deemed suitable for or used for forestry. - 5.
 Those lands suitable for both forestry and agriculture shall be designated as Commercial Forest Land or Large or Small Woodland if the surrounding area is generally devoted to lands used for the production of forest products.